ashpoolin/ashpoolin.github.io/_posts/2022-04-12-how-tf-do-you-use-serum-ts-client?.md

 Note: this account is returned as a serialized BN, so it will not be readily human-readable.
 Neverless, if used as the `payer` for `markets.placeOrder(...)` or as the base account in the `market.settleFunds(...)` function, it should work.

 #### Quote Token Account
 This is an unsettled token account used by Serum.
-The quote token account is the top half of the pair (e.g. RAY in trading pair RAY/SOL), and the SPL token account of the token that you "quote" when trying to buy.
-Again, the quote token is what you receive during a 'buy', or what you give away when you 'sell'.
+By forex trading conventions, "quote" represents the second token listed in a trading pair (e.g. SOL in trading pair RAY/SOL).
+It is the token that denominates the amount that is "quoted" when trying to buy.
+For clarity, the quote token is what you trade away during a 'buy', or what you get in return when you 'sell'.

 These accounts may be accessed in the following way:
 ```